Wafhi3n/Decursive/README.md

-# Addon Name
+# Decursive

-This is the repository for <Addon Name>.
+This is the repository for Decursive.
 Modified for Ascension.gg.